-Figure 23 depicts how these peak currents vary depending on the secondary output current, under the specified conditions.
+The Figure 24 depicts how these peak currents vary depending on the secondary output current, under the specified conditions.

 Normally the negative current during the off-time is more critical and the secondary output is limited by relying on the reverse current limit (typ.
-1.9 A), as shown in the figure below.
+1.9 A), as shown in Figure 24.

-A current drawn from the primary output helps to reduce the peak current in the low-side MOSFET [as shown by equation (6)], hence allowing a higher current from the secondary output.
-Nevertheless, attention must be paid to the I{PEAKHS} [equation (5)] that must be lower than the peak current limit.
+A current drawn from the primary output helps to reduce the peak current in the low side MOSFET [as shown by the equation (25)], hence allowing a higher current from the secondary output.